besser82/libxcrypt/README.md

 Build Requirements and Instructions
 -----------------------------------

-To build from a tarball release, the only tools required are the standard Unix shell environment (including an implementation of AWK) and a C compiler.
+To build from a tarball release, the tools required are the standard Unix shell environment, a C compiler, and Perl (version 5.14 or later).
 Follow the generic build and installation instructions in the file `INSTALL`.
-There are two package-specific configure switches: `--enable-obsolete-api` and `--enable-hashes`.
+There are several package-specific configure options;
-Run `./configure --help` for more detail on these options.
+run `./configure --help` for more detail on these options.
 Run `man -l crypt.5` for more detail on the hashing algorithms that can be enabled or disabled by `--enable-hashes`.
 You can do both of these things before building the software.